rbachawal/Mywork/CORTX/CORTX-DeveloperQuickstartGuide.md

 ***

 ## Contribute to CORTX Community
+***

+## Code of Conduct

+Thanks for joining us and we're glad to have you.
+We take community very seriously and we are committed to creating a community built on respectful interactions and inclusivity as documented in our [Contributor Covenant Code of Conduct](https://github.com/Seagate/cortx/blob/main/CODE_OF_CONDUCT.md).

+You can report instances of abusive, harassing, or otherwise unacceptable behavior by contacting the project team at opensource@seagate.com.

 Refer to the CORTX [Community Guide](doc/CORTXContributionGuide.md) that hosts all information about community values, code of conduct, how to contribute code and documentation, community and code style guide, and how to reach out to us.